i-am-bee/bee-observe/README.md

 yarn dev
 ```

+### 🪑 Setup with OpenTelemetry

+See the [Using Bee Observe OTLP Backend with OpenTelemetry](./docs/using-with-opentelemetry.md) section for instructions on how to use the Observe backend with the OpenTelemetry stack.

 ### 🧪 Run tests

 > This project uses integration API tests that require a running observe instance to be executed.